matoous/dzxcz/content/books/high_output_management.md

 ### Reviews & feedback

-- assesing performance
+- assessing performance
-    - clarify for yourself in advance the expecatitions
+    - clarify for yourself in advance the expectations
     - you can characterize performance by output measures (the yield) and internal measures (the means to achieve the yield)
     - needs to weight in if the person is long-term oriented vs short-term oriented (no general rule here)
     - similarly there might be lag between actions and actual results
-- delivering the assesment
+- delivering the assessment
   - 3 Ls:
     - _level_ - level yourself with the person and be frank
     - _listen_ - what matters is getting the right thoughts communicated, words are just the means for it
     - _leave yourself out_ - the review is about and for the person
   - there's finite capacity to absorbing feedback
     - write down things and group similar feedback
-- stages of underperformers: ignore, deny, blame others, assume responsibility, find solution
+- stages of under-performers: ignore, deny, blame others, assume responsibility, find solution
   - three possible outcomes when delivering "blast" review (harsh feedback)
-    - they accept the assesment and commit to solution
+    - they accept the assessment and commit to solution
-    - they don't accept the assesment but still commit to solution
+    - they don't accept the assessment but still commit to solution
-    - they neither accept the assesment nor the solution
+    - they neither accept the assessment nor the solution
 - reviewing the _ace_
   - high performers need strong feedback even more than average performers as they account for disproportional amount of work

 ### Compensation and career

 - career progression consists of alternating between _meets requirements_ and _exceeds requirements_ until one stagnates at _meets requirements_
-- some people are fine with _meeting requirements_ while achiever strive for _axceeding requirements_
+- people are fine with *meeting requirements* while achiever strive for _exceeding requirements_
 - when person is promoted and becomes _under-achiever_ it's better for both the organisation and the person to adjust their position
   - the management oughts to own to the error